Google Chrome: IT security vulnerability with high risk! Vulnerability allows code execution - Breaking Latest News

 A remote, anonymous attacker could exploit a vulnerability in Google Chrome and Microsoft Edge to run arbitrary code.

-The vulnerability was classified using the CVE designation system (Common Vulnerabilities and Exposures) by the individual serial number CVE-2023-3079.
+The vulnerability was classified by the individual serial number using the CVE reference system (Common Vulnerabilities and Exposures).
+CVE-2023-3079.

 Systems affected by the vulnerability at a glance